jonathanmorgan/reddit_data/README.md

 The basic steps for creating subreddit time series data:

-- If you have generated subreddits for a subset of your posts before, you might want to:
+- _Clear out existing subreddit rows?_ - If you have generated subreddits for a subset of your posts before and want to start from scratch:

-    - wipe the subreddit_id column clean in all of your posts, so all subreddits are processed, even those that were created before.
+    - Set the subreddit_id column to NULL in all of your posts, comments, and time-series rows, so there are no foreign-key constraints on subreddit rows:

             /* clean out subreddit IDs. */
             UPDATE reddit_collect_post